Would you like to have conversations in English but don’t know what to talk about?

 - Do you have any pets?
 If not, would you like to have one?

-- What's your favourite type of pet?
+- What's your favorite type of pet?

 - Have you ever had a funny or interesting experience with a pet?